Bhupesh-V/Bhupesh-V.github.io/_posts/2023-4-30-why-is-internet-lossing-its-innocence-from-collaboratio-to-hate.md

 I don't come here to attack someone, or something (granted I may have done this unknowingly in the past but not anymore, if you see me doing something like this, send me a DM as a reminder, citing this blog).

+## How does hate gets generated anyway?

+Arguments, petty arguments, and conflicting opinions are a major root cause in my opinion.
+I mean, take the ways of communication nowadays, for instance (starting from the best to worst).

+1. Face-2-Face physical meetup.

+   Rarely, anyone will speak harsh words to your face (I am sorry if someone has).
+This mode is the best form of communication, exchanging ideas, and clearing out any context.
+That's why the way you presnet yourself in a physical interview is a thing.
+   Your body langauge, hand movements, eye co-ordination everything communicates.
+2. Face-2-Face online chat

+   Bit worse than a physical meetup, but still you get to see how a person communicates by looking at their hand movements, and facial emotions.
+Everything is visible for you to understand someone's stance on something.
+  > I know video meets suck, takes energy but is probably the best mode to communicate actively remotely (you can see this by how popular video content is).
+3. Phone calls/Audio calls

+   The ability to talk to someone and hear their emotions from the way they speak still gives out a lot of context.
+4. Text chat

+   The worse possible form of "active communication" (not like the passive form, the blog you are currently reading, or an email).
+This is literally the last possible way you will communicate with someone.
+You can't understand emotions (no facial expressions), or the way they sound.
+On top of that its soo time consuming (imagine explaining someone how git rebase works, or internals of GRPC on whatsapp).<br>
+   Just one line of text, and you may offend thousands, with no context, and no background whatsoever.
+Do you see where I am going with this?

+Now of course all modes of communication may give rise to some form of hate, but the ability to do so increases down the line.
+That's why being anonymous on the internet and saying the most random shit possible is soo common nowadays.

 ## What to do, If you mistakenly generated hate?

 - Apologise.